Exman/Hyper-V-Automation/README.md

 # Hyper-V automation scripts

-Collection of Powershell scripts to create Windows and Ubuntu VMs in Hyper-V.
+Collection of Powershell scripts to create Windows, Ubuntu and Debian VMs in Hyper-V.

-Tested on:
-Windows Server 2019
+For Windows Server 2016/2019, Windows 8.1/10 only.
-Windows 10 (1809)

 For Hyper-V Generation 2 VMs only.